 The feedback collection process must therefore bring precise enough answers to feed the ‘post-event’ analysis.

-Below we’ve detailed what the top 3 keys are to collecting useful attendee feedback.
+Below we’ve detailed what the top 3 keys are to collecting useful attendees feedback form your event.

 Depending on your event marketing strategy, the survey can be sent by email, placed on the event’s homepage, or sent by notification in the event’s app.